 The Department of Health and Social Care has set a national ambition to eliminate inappropriate out of area placements in mental health services for adults in acute inpatient care by 2020/2021.

 An ‘out of area placement’ for acute mental health in-patient care happens when a person with assessed acute mental health needs who requires adult mental health acute inpatient care, is admitted to a unit that does not form part of the usual local network of services.

 The Department of Health and Social Care directed NHS Digital to introduce an interim OAP collection in order to understand as soon as possible whether progress is being made on the ambition, and to understand where and why out of area placements are happening.
 Comparisons between MHSDS and the interim collection can be found as part of the publications from this interim series.
-Full details of this collection and links to the related publication series can be found at:
+Learn more about this collection and the publication series.